aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/ishapecollection/addautoshape/_index.md

 ## IShapeCollection::AddAutoShape(ShapeType, float, float, float, float) method

-Creates a new [AutoShape](../../autoshape/), tunes it from default template and adds it to the end of the collection.
+Creates a new auto shape with default formatting and adds it to the end of the shape collection.

 ```cpp
 virtual System::SharedPtr<IAutoShape> Aspose::Slides::IShapeCollection::AddAutoShape(ShapeType shapeType, float x, float y, float width, float height)=0